-- 1. Request review and comments from IDL for all Joint Applications in the Wood River Valley; and - 2.
+- 1. Request review and comments from IDL for all Joint Applications as defined by the MOU; and - 2.
 Request review and comments from any other state agency when Department staff determines that the agency may have an interest or concern about the effect of a proposed project upon those stream values referenced in Idaho Code § 42-3804.